MUDEC – Museum of Cultures, Milan

 The plaza, which in the original competition design also incorporated the entrance atrium, is somewhat surprising.
 Embedded into the heart of the complex, it is indeed an airy, organic-shaped, metaphysical space that creates a dynamic contrast with the strictly “parallelepipedal” geometry of the rest of the museum’s building.

-From the plaza, the public enter the museum’s main permanent and temporary exhibition galleries, and theater-auditorium, located on the same level.
+From the plaza, the public enters the museum’s main permanent and temporary exhibition galleries, and theater-auditorium, located on the same level.

 Yet, the MUDEC is possibly most known for its program of events and special exhibitions, usually focused on both ethnography and art, which, since the museum’s opening, featured renowned modern and contemporary artists including Paul Gauguin, Joan Miró, Jean-Michel Basquiat, Wassily Kandinsky, and Frida Kahlo.